This post may contain affiliate links. Please read our disclosure policy.

 potatoes, onions, carrots, beef, and broth in Crockpot

-How to make this easy beef stew on your stovetop instead of the slow cooker
+How to make it on your stovetop instead

 • Heat pot or Dutch oven: First, add oil in a large heavy pot or Dutch oven over medium-high heat.
 Be sure to use an oil with a high smoke point.

 • Make the slurry: In a small bowl, combine the cornstarch and water to create a slurry.
 Make sure it is well mixed.
-Once the beef has cooked, and the veggies are soft and done, add the cornstarch.
+Once the beef has cooked and the veggies are soft, add the cornstarch.

 Can you put raw beef in the slow cooker?

 You absolutely can put raw beef in the slow cooker, but the flavors will not be as bold or flavorful!
-Browning the meat beforehand allows it to be extra rich and tender.
+Browning the meat beforehand makes it extra rich and tender.

 Can you overcook beef stew in a slow cooker?